milad-abujarada/simpleMessengerApi/README.md

 ## Implementation details

-My first thoughts around implementing this api was to use docker's [localstack](https://hub.docker.com/r/localstack/localstack) to initialize a dynmodb table as the data store (future work 🤞).
-However, for the sake of time I have decided to us a map data structure as my data store.
-The map holds recipients message with the key being the recipient id and the values are an array of the recipient messages. ex.
+My first thoughts around implementing this api was to use docker's [localstack](https://hub.docker.com/r/localstack/localstack) to initialize a **dynmodb** table as the data store (future work 🤞).
+However, for the sake of time I have decided to use TypeScript's **Map data structure** as a "data store".
+The map holds recipient messages with the key being the recipient id and the values are an array of recipient messages. ex.
 ```javascript
 {
         messages: Map(3) {